Leadership

 Niki Latino headshot

-Dr. Niki Latino is the Associate Vice Chancellor of Student Affairs & Inclusive Excellence at the University of Denver.
+Dr. Niki Latino is the Associate Vice Chancellor of Student Affairs at the University of Denver.
 She earned her master's and doctoral degrees at DU.
 Her PhD is in higher education teaching and learning, with specialties in inclusive leadership and inclusive excellence.
 She has taught at DU, at the graduate and undergraduate levels and serves on graduate student research committees.
 Her passion is creating inclusive learning environments and equitable access to learning for all students

 Tamara White, Ph.D